Nastel/remoraj/remora-control/README.md

 # Capturing Stack Straces

 You can enable stack traces of instrumented method calls by enabling `sendStackTrace` property on any advice.
-It is global property and will affect all generated events.

 ```
 curl -XPOST -d '{